nabeelvalley/website/static/content/staging/gatsby-migration-2.md

 ## Create Config Files

-First we need to add the `gatsby-config.js` file to our root directory, we can use the starter file with the following content:
+In order to enable gatsby we need to add the `gatsby-config.js` file to our root directory, we can use the starter file with the following content, as it currently stands this doesn't do anything

 `gatsby-config.js`